vinamrgrover/AWS-ETL-S3-to-Snowflake/README.md

 **(you can change S3 Paths on lines 73 and 80 accordingly)**

+Save the script in S3 Bucket with appropriate path.

 ## 2. Setting up Airflow on EC2-Instance

 Spin up an EC2 Instance with an Instance type equal or above "t3.medium".